-ARAVA is indicated in adults for the treatment of active rheumatoid arthritis (RA):
+ARAVA is indicated for the treatment of adults with active rheumatoid arthritis (RA).

 DOSAGE AND ADMINISTRATION